Examples of AWS Audit Manager controls - AWS Audit Manager

 In many cases, a combination of automated and manual evidence is needed to satisfy a control.
 Although Audit Manager can provide automated evidence that’s relevant to the control, you might need to supplement this data with manual evidence that you identify and upload yourself.

-This example shows a control that uses a combination of manual evidence and automated evidence that comes from AWS API calls.
+This example shows a control that uses a combination of manual evidence and automated evidence.
 This is a standard control taken from the NIST 800-53 (Rev. 5) framework.
 Audit Manager uses this control to generate evidence that can help to bring your AWS environment in line with NIST requirements.

 Example control details

-• Data source type – AWS API calls, plus supplemental manual evidence
+• Underlying data source type – AWS API calls, AWS CloudTrail, AWS Config, Manual

 Here’s this control shown within an Audit Manager assessment that was created from the NIST 800-53 (Rev. 5) framework:

-Screenshot that shows where the control appears within an Audit Manager assessment, with
+Screenshot that shows the control in an assessment.

 The assessment shows the control status.
-It also shows how much evidence was collected for this control so far and how much of that evidence is included in your assessment report.
+It also shows how much evidence was collected for this control so far.
 From here, you can delegate the control set for review or complete the review yourself.
 Choosing the control name opens a detail page with more information, including the evidence for that control.

 What this control does